grumpyshoe/android-module-locationmanager/README.md

           onLocationChange = { location ->
               // handle location data
           },
-          config = LocationManagerImpl.LocationTrackerConfig())
+          config = LocationTrackerConfig())

   ```

   #### Stop location tracking
   To stop location tracking call `stopLocationTracker`.
-This should be done at LifeCycleEvent `onDestroy` at least to avoid any error during off screen input.
+This should be done at LifeCycleEvent `onDestroy` at least to avoid any error during off screen information.
   ```
   locationManager.stopLocationTracker()